Lumi-supercomputer/lumi-userguide/docs/software/containers/singularity.md

 ```

 As an example, you may then use `cotainr build` to create a container for
-[LUMI-G][lumi-g] containing a conda/pip environment by running
+[LUMI-G][lumi-g] containing a Conda/pip environment by running

 ```bash
 $ cotainr build my_container.sif --system=lumi-g --conda-env=my_conda_env.yml
 ```

-where `my_conda_env.yml` is a file containing an [exported conda
+where `my_conda_env.yml` is a file containing an [exported Conda
 environment][conda-env].
 The resulting `my_container.sif` container may be run
 like any other [container job][container-jobs] on LUMI.
 It automatically
 activates the installed Conda environment when you run it.
 See the [cotainr
-conda environment docs][cotainr-conda-env] and the [cotainr LUMI
+Conda environment docs][cotainr-conda-env] and the [cotainr LUMI
 examples][cotainr-lumi-examples] for more details.

-!!! warning "Make sure your conda environment supports the hardware in LUMI"
+!!! warning "Make sure your Conda environment supports the hardware in LUMI"
     In order to take advantage of e.g. the GPUs in [LUMI-G][lumi-g], the
-    packages you specify in your conda environment must be compatible with
+    packages you specify in your Conda environment must be compatible with
     LUMI-G, i.e. built against ROCm.
 Similarly, in order to take full advantage
     of the [Slingshot 11 interconnect][interconnect] when running MPI jobs, you
     must make sure your packages are built against Cray MPICH.
 Cotainr does